opengamedata/opengamedata-unity/README.md

 `$ git submodule add https://github.com/fielddaylab/opengamedata-unity`

-Then, add the `FieldDay.Unity` namespace to the assembly definition file for the namespace where logging will be added.
+Then, add a reference to `FieldDay.Unity` in any assembly definition file where logging functions will be used.

 ## Logging